Package 'CASMI'

 data

-data frame (features as columns and observations as rows).
-An outcome variable is required.
+data frame with variables as columns and observations as rows.
+The outcome variable (Y) MUST be categorical or discrete.
 The outcome variable (Y) MUST be the last column.

 index

-index or a vector of indices of the quantitative variables that need to be automatically categorized.
+index or a vector of indices of the quantitative features (a.k.a., predictors, factors, independent variables) that need to be automatically categorized.

 Value

-'autoBin.binary()' returns the entire data frame after automatic binary categorization for the selected quantitative variable(s).
+'autoBin.binary()' returns the entire data frame after automatically dichotomizing the selected quantitative variable(s).

 Examples

-## Use the "iris" dataset embedded in R
+## Using the "iris" dataset embedded in R

 data("iris")